 Sampling Area Representative?
 Indicate whether the sampling area appears representative of the maximum extent.
-If the sampling area encompasses the entire maximum extent of the occurence, then enter yes.
-If the sampling area appears to differ substantially from the maximum extent, then note the differences in the notes on page 5.
-Be sure to specify which covariates differ and how they differ.
+If the sampling area encompasses the entire maximum extent of the occurrence, then enter yes.
+If the sampling area appears to differ substantially from the maximum extent, then note the differences in the notes section on page 3 of the data form.
+Be sure to specify which covariates differ and how they differ